 Expand the 'travel local' mantra slightly and scratch your travel itch in the Subantarctic Islands.
 Your passport might be gathering dust, but ...

-Train tracks traversing braided river valleys and volcanic fields, tunnels cutting through majestic mountains, and 19th Century viaducts spanning landscapes inaccessible by road – welcome aboard New Zealand’s trains!
+Train tracks traversing braided river valleys and volcanic fields, tunnels cutting through majestic mountains, and 19th Century viaducts spanning landscapes inaccessible by road – welcome aboard New Zealand railways.

-Imagine sitting back in a purpose-built observation or open-air carriage, taking in magnificent views of steep New Zealand mountains on one side and the never-ending Pacific Ocean on the other as you listen to the soft lullaby of the clattering train!
-New Zealand rail journeys are not only beautifully romantic and relaxing, but they also showcase parts of New Zealand which simply aren’t visible by road.
+Imagine sitting back in a purpose-built observation or open-air carriage taking in magnificent views of steep mountains on one side and the never-ending Pacific Ocean on the other.
+Our rail journeys are not only romantic and relaxing, they also showcase parts of New Zealand that simply aren’t visible by road.